likicv/usysml-test-cases/test_cases.md

 ```

 ## Comments
-1. In output above the element Cassifiers are shown in square brackets (`Package`,
+1. In output above the element Cassifiers are shown in square brackets
-   `PartDef`, and `Part`)
+(`Package`, `PartDef`, and `Part`)
-2. The following development in notation is adoped: instead of saying the
+2. The following development in notation is adoped: instead of saying
-   element `Root.PackageVehicles` is associated with a Classifer `Package`, it
+the element `Root.PackageVehicles` is associated with a Classifer
-   can be said the element `Root.PackageVehicles` is `Package`.
+`Package`, it can be said the element `Root.PackageVehicles` is `Package`.

 ## Rules/constraints

-Every element is associated with a Classifier.
+Every processed element is associated with a Classifier.

-# Test Case #0004: ‘Part’ element type
+# Test Case #0004: ‘Part’ element type (spiral 1)

 ## Description